Scythe: In national cultures

-The scythe is still an indispensable tool for farmers in developing countries and in mountainous terrain.
+Although the scythe is still an indispensable tool for farmers in developing countries and in mountainous terrain, the tool has become associated with the Grim Reaper.

-In Romania, for example, in the highland landscape of the Transylvanian Apuseni mountains, scything is a very important annual activity, taking about 2–3 weeks to complete for a regular house.
+In Romania, for example, in the highland landscape of the Transylvanian Apuseni Mountains, scything is a very important annual activity, taking about 2–3 weeks to complete for a regular house.
 As scything is a tiring physical activity and is relatively difficult to learn, farmers help each other by forming teams.
 After each day's harvest, the farmers often celebrate by having a small feast where they dance, drink and eat, while being careful to keep in shape for the next day's hard work.
 In other parts of the Balkans, such as in Serbian towns, scything competitions are held where the winner takes away a small silver scythe.
 In small Serbian towns, scything is treasured as part of the local folklore, and the winners of friendly competitions are rewarded richly with food and drink, which they share with their competitors.

-Among Basques scythe-mowing competitions are still a popular traditional sport, called segalaritza (from Spanish verb segar: to mow).
+Among Basques, scythe-mowing competitions are still a popular traditional sport, called segalaritza (from Spanish verb segar: to mow).
 Each contender competes to cut a defined section of grown grass before his rival does the same.

-There is an international scything competition held at Goričko where people from Austria, Hungary, Serbia and Romania, or as far away as Asia enter to showcase their culturally unique method of reaping crops.
+There is an international scything competition held at Goričko where people from Austria, Hungary, Serbia and Romania, or as far away as Asia, enter to showcase their culturally unique method of reaping crops.
 In 2009, a Japanese man showcased a wooden reaping tool with a metal edge, which he used to show how rice was cut.
 He was impressed with the speed of the local reapers, but said such a large scythe would never work in Japan.

-The Norwegian municipality of Hornindal has three scythe blades in its coat-of-arms.
+The old Hornindal Municipality in Norway had a coat of arms that showed three scythe blades.

+Their motto was They Feed and Defend (Polish: Żywią i Bronią, archaic spelling: Żywią y Bronią).

+The emblem of Bnei Akiva, a Jewish religious-Zionist youth movement, contains wheat, scythe and pitchfork, representing agriculture and the combination of land labor with the Torah.

 In 2012, The Wall Street Journal reported some American homeowners were eschewing motorized lawn mowers in favor of scythes, citing the lack of noise as well as the health benefits of scythe reaping as exercise.